 The one-fits-all approach has lost its influence in the travel industry.
-Young people, especially Millennials, prefer personalized travel experience instead of joining a tourist group.
+Young people, especially Millennials, prefer a personalized travel experience instead of joining a tourist group.
 This trend has appeared due to mostly web-based technologies that give people access to a vast quantity of information about their desired destination.

-Moreover, mobile technologies, blockchain and digital payment allow the travel experience to be more flexible and spontaneous.
+Moreover, mobile technologies, blockchain, and digital payment allow the travel experience to be more flexible and spontaneous.
 While the market is expanding, with digital travel spending expected to reach $817 billion by 2020, it has become more challenging for travel service providers to stand out from their competition.
 At StartUs Insights, our Innovation Analysts researched more than 1.000 startups to identify future innovation areas that give companies a competitive advantage:

 Web & App Travel Aggregators